SexChrLab/SCC-alignment/README.md

 1. Chromosome Y masked reference genome sequence for samples that do not have a Y chromosome (such as XX female samples)
 2. Chromosome Y PARs masked reference for samples that do have a Y chromosome (such as XY male samples)

-We have provided sex chromosome complement versions of the GRCh38 and CHM13v2 releases, but detailed instructions on how these reference genome sequences were made are provided in the `references` directory.
+We have provided sex chromosome complement versions of the GRCh38 and CHM13v2 releases, but detailed instructions on how these reference genome sequences were made are provided in the `references` directory in this repository.

 A summary of how these were generated is as follows:
 1. Download the human genome reference sequence and transcriptome sequence